-Support commercial development that is designed with flexible floor plans to provide a range of accommodation options for businesses and to allow for future adaptive reuse.
+Support development that is designed with flexible floor plans and ceiling heights so as to provide a range of options for non-retail commercial activity and to allow for future adaptation of land uses.

 Encourage development to be at least three storeys within Metropolitan Activity Centres, and at least two storeys within Major and Medium Neighbourhood Activity Centres.

-Support development of variety of work space options and sizes that cater for a varying sized businesses including those businesses that are growing.
+Support development of variety of work space options and sizes that cater for a varying sized businesses including those businesses that have the potential to grow.

 Policy guidelines

-It is policy to assess proposals against the following criteria:
+It is policy that the following guidelines be considered as appropriate:

-Developments of over 1,000 square metres should provide leasable floorspace to non-retail uses consistent with the role and function of the centre and centre wide targets identified in Table 1.
+For any activity centre within the Urban Growth Zone, Comprehensive Development Zone or Activity Centre Zone, outcomes should primarily be guided by any relevant requirement or guideline set out in the relevant plan in the zone schedule or incorporated in the Casey Planning Scheme.
+Where the relevant plan does not provide guidance, facilitate the provision of non-retail floor space across the activity centre having regard to the outcomes set out in Table 1.

+For all other activity centres, as a target the non-retail floor space of a fully developed activity centre should meet the objective set out in Table 1.

+Development proposals of over approximately1,000 square metres should make a contribution to a centre’s non-retail floorspace so as to contribute to achieving the objective set out in Table 1 unless the physical constraints of the land or other factors make it reasonably impractical to do so, or it is unnecessary to do so as the centre already provides more non-retail floorspace than is set out in the Table 1.

 Table 1: Floor area targets for activity centres